 But to tell his story, the former demoniac must remember it - confronting the wounds which brought him to live naked among the tombs, to trace the wounds' sources and consequences, wounds so severe that even pigs could not bear to carry them.

 The wounds themselves bear the source of holiness.
 These wounds, presented to God like a sacrifice of incense, burn upon the altar of life offering a pleasing fragrance.
 One by one, enough deep wounds for a lifetime of pain redeemed through an equal depth of holiness.
 Holy wounds, like Jesus' wounds.
-The former wounds of the healed man can help heal others through the mah's witness.
+The former wounds of the healed man can help heal others through the man's witness.
 Jesus knows the man has a holy story to tell.

 Legions of stupidities bring the world to the edge of apocalypse.
-Just one example - our complicity in environmental suicide creeping in from the edges: the swill of plastic in the Pacific ocean, deforestation, melting ice caps and permafrost, deforestation, the torn ozone layer, carbon emissions effecting climate change.
+Just one example - our complicity in environmental suicide creeping in exponentially from the edges: the swill of plastic in the Pacific ocean, deforestation, desertification, melting ice caps and permafrost, carbon emissions effecting climate change.

 Beloved: I hope the story of the Geresene demoniac may open the personal wounds that need air, light, and exposure to painful healing transformed to holiness.